moehriegitt/vastringify/README.md

   need to think much about what you're printing with what format specifier, and there are no `PRId16` macros that obfuscate your portable code.
 And you can use UTF-8, -16, -32 strings seamlessly and mix them freely.
-You can print into a malloced or stack allocated compound literal safely, with error checking (end of string, out of memory, etc.) and guaranteed NUL termination.
+You can print into a alloced or stack allocated compound literal safely, with error checking (end of string, out of memory, etc.) and guaranteed NUL termination.